About Us/Frequently Asked Questions

 Is this program somehow enabling people to become or remain homeless?
 Survival is a prerequisite to self-sufficiency.
 Through our Distribution program, we provide people with the supplies that they need to survive, meet their basic needs and regain stability.
 Through our other programs, we help those same individuals access resources, obtain benefits, find employment, locate housing and escape homelessness.

 Do you charge clients for the gear that you distribute?
 No.

 Are cash contributions or gear donations tax deductible?
 Yes.
-Homeless Gear is a non profit 501c3 organization.
-Homeless Gear has been designated as an Enterprise Zone project.
-All monetary contributions of $500 or more are eligible for a 25% State of Colorado Tax Credit.
-Please request this certificate from us if you plan on using this credit on your taxes as we don’t automatically prepare or send one.
+Homeless Gear is a 501(c)(3) nonprofit organization.
+All donations are tax deductible to the fullest extent of the law.
+Homeless Gear is also an Enterprise Zone project, meaning that all monetary contributions of $250 or more are eligible for a 25 percent State of Colorado tax credit.
+Please request this certificate from us if your donation exceeds $250 — we do not automatically prepare or send one.